youshy/Hands-On-Ready-To-Deploy-Golang-CRUD-API/README.md

 This is my favourite part of the broker - thanks to `AutoMigrate` function, we can migrate the schema automatically to postgres!
 Schema is created from `Post` struct, that's why we have `&Post{}`. `&` returns the address of a variable (again, pointers!) - without that, the engine would panic and break.

-Once we have `broker.go` done, let's go back to `server.go` and update everythign we need for connecting to the db.
+Once we have `broker.go` done, let's go back to `server.go` and update everything we need for connecting to the db.

 [^Top](#top)